 The ground floor is L-shaped with one leg of the L being the sitting room and the other leg the dining and kitchen area.
 In winter the ground floor is heated by a wood-burning stove in the sitting room and/or a movable gas heater in the kitchen.

-There is a TV set for watching DVDs and VHS videos (but no broadcast TV at the moment) (email hidden) set for playing vinyl, CDs, tapes and radio.
+There is a TV set for watching DVDs and VHS videos (but no broadcast TV at the moment) and a hi fi set for playing vinyl, CDs, tapes and radio.

 The kitchen is equipped with electric oven and gas hob, a fridge/freezer, microwave, kettle, washing machine, toaster and electric blender, plus all other necessary pots, pans and utensils.